Subliminal Probing for Private Information via EEG-Based BCI Devices: Threat Models and Attacks

+In order to allow comparisons, we must necessarily use a single stimulus duration for all participants.
+Considering the limitations of the refresh frequencies of common off-the-shelf displays, we chose to show each subliminal image for 13.3~milliseconds.
+While this is on the shorter side of commonly used timings for subliminal visual stimulation, we believe that it will enable us to show the stimulus multiple times and still remain subliminal to some users.
+On the other hand, shorter stimulus is likely to result in weaker brain responses, which makes our task of extracting private information additionally harder, and as such makes any positive results significant.

+Finally, we emphasize that an attacker could adapt the stimulus duration to each specific victim and thus both achieve better hiding of the stimuli, as well as stronger brain responses.
+We further reflect on this in our results analysis in Section~\ref{sec_discuss}.

-\section{Threat models and attacks}
+\section{Threat Models and Attacks}

-In this section we will describe the attack scenario and introduce the attacker capabilities.
-There are three agents in this game: the vendor, the user, and the attacker.
-The vendor of the BCI device runs a platform where developers can deploy their applications to be downloaded from users.
-The vendor provides the API of the device and distributes the devices (e.g., the API for designing third-party BCI games is already available for NeuroSky and Emotiv devices, see \cite{store-emotiv,store-neurosky}).
+In this section we introduce the system and adversary models and describe the attack scenario for subliminal probing of private information.

+The system model consists of the user, the computer, and the BCI-device.
 The user has bought a device and uses it at home with various applications downloaded from the third-party developer platform.
-The user trusts her computer and the BCI device.
-The user actively supports setting up the device and also calibrates it, if necessary.
-We also assume that the user has an incentive to use the applications that she has downloaded.
+The user trusts the computer and the BCI device.
+The user actively supports setting up the device and calibrates it, if necessary in order to ensure the minimal signal noise.
+We assume that the user has an incentive to use the downloaded applications.

+The attacker is an application developer.
+Through BCI-device's API, the application can access the raw EEG signal recorded by the device.
+The attacker has modified a benign game or video viewer by inserting his malicious code and has posted the application on the platform with a slightly modified application name.
+We assume that executing attacker's application does not result in the overall compromise of the system, i.e. attacker is not able to break out of the BCI application's sandbox.